61040-fa25/concept_backend/design/concepts/MirrorMotionConcepts/PoseBreakdown/PoseBreakdownSpecs.md

 A set of **PartData** with:
 - a part Enum (Arm, Leg, etc.)
-- a pointData Set of PointData
+- a PointData

 A set of **PointData** with:
+- a x Number
-- a orderID Number
+- a y Number
-- a location Number
+- a z Number

 **Actions**
 - `extractPoses(videoID: String): (poseIDs: Set of String)`